EFSA Advises on the Safety of Aluminium in Food

 Commenting on the opinion, Dr Sue Barlow, Chair of the AFC Panel said: “This review is timely because it has highlighted the need for better data on the sources and extent of use of aluminium in food, so that exposure can be reduced for those who may be exceeding the TWI.”

-Total dietary exposure to aluminium was estimated from studies from several European countries, including Netherlands, France, UK and Sweden.
+Total dietary exposure For the purposes of risk assessment, measurement of the amount of a substance consumed by a person or animal in their diet that is intentionally added or unintentionally present (e.g. a nutrient, additive or pesticide). to aluminium was estimated from studies from several European countries, including Netherlands, France, UK and Sweden.
 The Panel found large individual variations in dietary exposure can occur.
 The mean dietary exposure of adults varied from 0.2 to 1.5 mg/kg bw/per week.
 In children and young people, the highest exposures ranged from 0.7 to 2.3 mg/kg bw/per week.

 The Commission asked the Panel to provide a detailed breakdown of exposure by source for the different population groups.
 However, due to the design of the human dietary studies and the analytical methods used, it was only possible to assess total aluminium exposure from food and not the contribution of the various sources, such as the amount naturally present, the contributions from food additives, and the amounts released during the processing and storage of food from foils, containers or utensils which contain aluminium.

-Given the persistence of aluminium in the body, the Panel found it appropriate to establish a tolerable weekly intake (TWI) rather than a tolerable daily intake, and established a TWI of 1 mg/kg bw/week.
+Given the persistence of aluminium in the body, the Panel found it appropriate to establish a tolerable weekly intake The maximum intake of substances in food, such as nutrients or contaminants, that can be consumed weekly over a lifetime without risking adverse health effects.
+(TWI) rather than a tolerable daily intake An estimate of the amount of a substance in food or drinking water which is not added deliberately (e.g contaminants) and which can be consumed over a lifetime without presenting an appreciable risk to health. , and established a TWI of 1 mg/kg bw/week.

 The Panel based its evaluation on the combined evidence from a number of animal studies showing adverse effects on testes, embryos and the developing and mature nervous system following dietary administration of aluminium compounds.
 The Panel commented that the available studies had a number of limitations and noted that there have been very few specific studies on individual food additives containing aluminium.

-Aluminium has shown neurotoxicity in patients undergoing dialysis and thereby chronically exposed to high concentrations of aluminium.
+Aluminium has shown neurotoxicity Any adverse effect on the nervous system (e.g. paralysis or loss of function) that results from exposure to potentially toxic substances. in patients undergoing dialysis and thereby chronically exposed to high concentrations of aluminium.
 It has also been suggested that aluminium is associated with Alzheimer’s disease and other neurodegenerative diseases in humans; however, based on the available scientific data, the Panel did not consider exposure to aluminium through food to present a risk for developing Alzheimer’s disease.